 One thing I should mention about this hike is that I originally had intended to loop hike Owlshead Canyon and Contact Canyon, thus covering both in one day.
 However, as I hiked into Owlshead Canyon I realized I would have to make a choice.
 I could either complete the loop and cover both canyons half-heartedly.
 Or, I could give my full time and attention to Owlshead Canyon and forget about Contact Canyon until another day.
 It was a tough choice, but I decided to go with the 2nd option and just focus all of my energy on Owlshead Canyon for this day.
 And I'm extremely glad that I did.
 It was definitely the right decision.
 Just past the point where I would have needed to take a side canyon to loop over into Contact Canyon, is where the very best scenery of Owlshead Canyon started.
 Had I looped the canyons in an effort to cover both in one day, I would have missed out on a lot in Owlshead Canyon and would never have viewed the canyon the same.
 I would have ended up thinking it was a disappointing canyon, whereas it was actually amazing.
 Flexibility is the key, and on this day I made a very wise decision to drop the loop hike over into Contact Canyon.
+(Note-- click on the two Google Earth route maps to enlarge them).

 The first two pictures show the drainage I stayed in to wrap around to the mouth of Owlshead Canyon from my camping spot: